yetanotherion/slides/jenkins_meetup_murex_19_04_2017/slides.md

 # Continuous Delivery of jobs

-Job descriptions files stored in a git project, plugged to
+Job descriptions files stored in a git repository, plugged to

 * presubmit: